 - Involved in bone health

 What is the difference between omega 3 and omega 6 fatty acids?

-A healthy diet must contain a balanced ratio of omega 3 and omega 6 fatty acids.
-Omega 3 fatty acids help reduce inflammation whereas some of the omega-6 fatty acids tend to promote it.
+A healthy diet must contain a balanced ratio of omega 3 to omega 6 fatty acids. since omega 3 fatty acids help reduce inflammation whereas some of the omega-6 fatty acids promote it.
 The typical American diet may contain up to 25 times more omega-6 fatty acids than omega-3 which why we may be faced with the increase of inflammatory based diseases.